-Retail Sales Training
+Retail Sales Training Consistency

 For example, Bloomingdales has an onboarding and development course called “Selling The B-way.”
 It teaches the policies, procedures, and tools for client service that selling professionals should utilize on the floor.
 They have a similar course called “Coaching The B-way” for managers that teaches how to coach and lead employees towards consistent customer service.
 When you go to Bloomingdales, you should have the same service whether you are in the women’s shoe department or the men’s coats department.
 Implementing a similar series of courses into your retail departments’ training would guarantee that all employees are delivering the same level of service throughout the store!

 Online retail sales training especially enables this consistency.
 Utilizing an online platform ensures that every selling professional sees and learns the same methods and procedures, producing the necessary store uniformity.
 Online training can be easily accessed through any number of devices—cell phones, tablets, desktop and notebook computers, etc. By updating your training procedures, you will never again have to worry that some employees are missing their training courses.

 Retail sales training can also demonstrate the importance of the sales professional to the overall success of the company.
 On the sales floor, the bigger picture oftentimes gets lost in the day-to-day.
-Utilizing courses helps to teach not only skills but also how to utilize the skills for personal success.
+Applying updated training courses helps to teach not only a variety of skills but also how to utilize the skills for personal success.

 Consistency and engagement are crucial to great customer service on the sales floor.
 In a changing industry, continuous retail sales training creates this coherent message and builds employee engagement that will continue to boost sales and service.
 By updating your retail sales training to an online platform, employees will be able to develop a uniform set of skills in an easily accessible manner from anywhere and at any time.

 Resources – Additional information?